Nuggets eliminate Wolves 112-109 behind Murray, Jokic

 TIP-INS

-Timberwolves: Kyle Anderson, who sustained a left eye injury and facial bruise in Game 4, didn’t make the trip back to Denver so he could see some specialists, coach Chris Finch said.
+Timberwolves: Anderson, who sustained a left eye injury and facial bruise in Game 4, didn’t make the trip back to Denver so he could see some specialists.